lauren-mak/ariadne/README.md

 # Ariadne: Barcoded Read Deconvolution

+De novo assemblies are critical for capturing the genetic composition of complex samples.
+Linked-read sequencing techniques such as 10x Genomics’ Linked-Reads, UST’s TELL-Seq, Loop Genomics’ LoopSeq, and BGI’s Long Fragment Read (LFR) combines 30 barcoding with standard short-read sequencing to expand the range of linkage resolution from hundreds to tens of thousands of base-pairs.
+The application of linked-read sequencing to genome assembly has demonstrated that barcoding-based technologies balance the tradeoffs between long-range linkage, per-base coverage, and costs.

-Linked-reads, however, come with their own challenges.
-Because multiple long fragments can be associated with the same 3' barcode, linked-read data is algorithmically difficult to deconvolve.
+Linked-reads come with their own challenges, chief among them the association of multiple long fragments with the same 3' barcode.
 The lack of a unique correspondence between a long fragment and a barcode, in conjunction with low sequencing depth, confounds the assignment of linkage between short-reads.

 Here, we introduce Ariadne, a novel assembly graph-based algorithm, that can be used to deconvolve a large metagenomic linked-read dataset.
 As demonstrated substantial increases in the largest alignments, contigs, and genomic contiguity, *de novo* assemblies from deconvolved reads represent advancements in terms of completeness and accuracy.
 Ariadne is intuitive, computationally efficient, and scalable to other large-scale linked-read problems, such as human genome phasing.